frankshearar/Home/[Feature]-Enable-repeatable-builds-for-PackageReference-based-projects.md

 Currently in **Incubation** stage: work in progress.

-The intent of this spec is to discuss it idea further and get more brainstorming on the feature.
+The intent of this spec is to discuss the idea further and get more brainstorming on the feature.

 # Issue